MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/regional-emergency-response/portals-user.md

 ## Portal at a glance

-Browse to the Power Apps portal to work with staffing, equipment, supplies, patient and other areas.
-The following section walks you through what you can access, submit or update as the health care user of the portal.
+Browse to the Power Apps portal to work with staffing, equipment, supplies, patient, and other areas.
+The following section walks you through what you can access, submit, or update as the health care user of the portal.

 ![Portal at glance ](media/portal-user-at-glance.png)